-Liquidity risk is the risk that we will be unable to fund the firm or meet our liquidity needs in the event of firm-specific, broader industry or market liquidity stress events.
-Liquidity is of critical importance to us, as most of the failures of financial institutions have occurred in large part due to insufficient liquidity.
-Accordingly, we have in place a comprehensive and conservative set of liquidity and funding policies.
-Our principal objective is to be able to fund the firm and to enable our core businesses to continue to serve clients and generate revenues, even under adverse circumstances.
+Liquidity risk is the risk that we will be unable to fund ourselves or meet our liquidity needs in the event of firm-specific, broader industry or market liquidity stress events.
+We have in place a comprehensive and conservative set of liquidity and funding policies.
+Our principal objective is to be able to fund ourselves and to enable our core businesses to continue to serve clients and generate revenues, even under adverse circumstances.

-For purposes of the 2018 Annual DFAST, we analyzed how we would manage our balance sheet through the duration of a severe crisis and we included assumptions regarding our ability to access the secured and unsecured funding markets to generate incremental liquidity.
-Our 2018 Annual DFAST results took into account certain liquidity risks by projecting potential liquidity outflows due to the FRB's severely adverse scenario environment (e.g., draws on unfunded commitments and secured and unsecured funding roll-offs without replacement) and the impact of these outflows on our liquidity position and balance sheet.
+For purposes of the 2019 Annual DFAST, we analyzed how we would manage our balance sheet through the duration of a severe crisis and we included assumptions regarding our ability to access the secured and unsecured funding markets to generate incremental liquidity.
+Our 2019 Annual DFAST results took into account certain liquidity risks by projecting potential liquidity outflows due to the FRB's severely adverse scenario environment (e.g., draws on unfunded commitments and secured and unsecured funding roll-offs without replacement) and the impact of these outflows on our liquidity position and balance sheet.
 Additionally, we projected increased funding costs.